hirosystems/docs/docs/tutorials/amazon-ec2-deploy.md

    i.
 Enter any key-value pairs you wish to include as tags for your Gaia hub.
 These are optional and display-only, they have no effect on the behavior of the CloudFormation stack.

    ii.
 Select an IAM role for the Gaia hub.
-This is optional, if you don't specify am IAM role, the container runs with the same permissions as your AWS account.
+This is optional, if you don't specify an IAM role, the container runs with the same permissions as your AWS account.

 7. Click **Next**.